Skip to main content

 Using the Template

-Once you’ve uploaded and configured your template, you can use it for direct downloads and for automated connections to destinations.
+Once you’ve uploaded a template to the Agent, you can use it for direct downloads and for automated Integrations to Destinations.

 Downloading the Output

-You can directly download the templated output from the Reports page for a given Agent Run:
+You can directly download the Templated Output for a given Agent Run:

 1. Navigate to the desired Agent Run